My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 The majority of the population of Namibia are various Bantu peoples, of which the largest is the Ovambo, accounting for around half of the population.
 Other significant groups are Kavango, Herero, Damara, and Caprivi.

-You may read more about Namibia and its peoples on the page Countries and places: Namibia – a desert country.
+The fantastic natural features of Namibia are described on the page Countries and places: Namibia – a desert country.

 Bantu women with semi-precious stones, Spitzkoppe, Namibia.
 (Photos copyright © by Kaj Halberg)